MartindlHeras/practicas-ia/practica2/2302_p2_04_memoria.md

 ;;
 ;;  Input:
-;;    problem: the problem structure from which we get the general ;;             information (goal testing function, action operatos, etc.
+;;    problem: the problem structure from which we get the general ;;             information (goal testing function, action operators, etc.
 ;;    open-nodes: the list of open nodes, nodes that are waiting to be ;;                visited
 ;;    closed-nodes: the list of closed nodes: nodes that have already